-At seven, when Ingo Oeland moved from a picturesque German town to a bustling city, he packed with him, wonderful childhood memories and enduring love for nature.
-Years later, when he embarked on a journey towards photography, he turned his gaze and lenses towards – but naturally – nature and landscape.
-Today, the German photographer effortlessly straddles and captures two different worlds; Germany and its stark, pristine surroundings and Australia’s chaotic bursts of brilliant colours and wildlife.
+At seven, when Ingo Oeland moved from a picturesque German town to a bustling city, he carried with him, wonderful childhood memories and an enduring love for nature.
+Years later, when he took to photography, he turned his gaze and lenses towards – but obviously – nature and landscape.
+Today, the German photographer effortlessly straddles and captures two different worlds; Germany’s stark, pristine surroundings and Australia’s chaotic bursts of brilliant colours and wildlife.

 Ingo’s tryst with photography started on his first trip to Australia.
-An amateur photographer then, he carried a compact camera that only allowed him to see the final pictures after they had been developed.
-Dishearted with the low quality of the photographs he took, Ingo submerged himself in learning photography from a friend and fellow photographer.
-Soon he returned to Down Under with an SLR and fell in love with the myriad hues that he was now smoothly able to capture.
+An amateur photographer, he carried a compact camera that only allowed him to see the final pictures after they had been developed.
+Dishearted with the low quality of the photographs he took, Ingo decided to learn photography from a friend and fellow photographer.
+He later returned to Australia with an SLR and fell in love with the myriad hues that his lenses now allowed him to see.
 Thus, began a life long love affair between a German and a continent that lay far from his home.